scvalex/ltc/docs/final.md

 ### Distributed Version Control Systems

+### Conclusion

+In this section, we have looked at how some traditional SQL databases, NoSQL data stores, and distributed version control systems handle replication of data across nodes.
+We have seen that they generally follow one of two schemes: the first is based around the idea of propagating changes to the data between nodes such that they all apply the same operations, and the second is based around the idea of blocking write operations until all nodes commit to making the change.
+Although only the latter scheme is inherently synchronous, in practice, either due to assumptions about the network medium, or as an artifact of the environment in which they were written, both schemes tend to be implemented in synchronous ways.
+Furthermore, all implementations invariably assume the existence of lossless connections between nodes.
+These two characteristics make them unsuitable for the environments describe in Section
+\ref{sec:scenarios}.

 ## Data Interface

 <!-- FIXME Discuss the various interfaces LTc could expose and why we